automation-tasks-rs/cargo-auto/README.md

 ## automation_tasks_rs helper project

 The command `cargo auto new` will create a new directory `automation_tasks_rs` with a template for a helper rust project in the root directory of your `main rust project` .
 It should not interfere with the main rust project.
-This folder will be added into git commits and pushed to remote repositories as part of the main project.
+This directory will be added into git commits and pushed to remote repositories as part of the main project.
 It has its own `.gitignore` to avoid committing its target directory.
 The `automation_tasks_rs` helper project contains user defined tasks in rust code.
-This helper project should be opened in a new editor starting from the `automation_tasks_rs` folder.
+This helper project should be opened in a new editor starting from the `automation_tasks_rs` directory.
 It does not share dependencies with the main project.
 It is completely separate and independent.

 ## cargo auto subcommand